 There are two ways to get Medicare prescription drug coverage.
 You can join a Medicare prescription drug plan or you can join a Medicare Advantage Plan or other Medicare Health Plan that offers drug coverage.

-Like other insurance, if you join, generally you will pay a monthly premium, which varies by plan, and a yearly deductible.
-You will also pay a part of the cost of your prescriptions, including a copayment or coinsurance.
+Like other insurance, you will generally pay a monthly premium, which varies by plan, and has a yearly deductible.
+You will also pay a part of the cost of your prescriptions, called a copayment or coinsurance.
 Costs will vary depending on which drug plan you choose.
 Some plans may offer more coverage and additional drugs for a higher monthly premium.
-If you have limited income and resources, and you qualify for extra help, you may not have to pay a premium or deductible.
-You can apply or get more information about the extra help by calling Social Security at 1-800-772-1213 (TTY 1-800-325-0778) or by visiting www.socialsecurity.gov on the web.

 There is extra help for people with limited income and resources.
 If you qualify for extra help, Medicare will pay for almost all of your prescription drug costs.
 You can apply or get more information about the extra help by calling Social Security at 1-800-772-1213 (TTY 1-800-325-0778) or visiting www.socialsecurity.gov on the web.